Establishing trust in automated reasoning: Improving the reviewability of automated reasoning systems

 From the perspective of development costs, this evolution makes economic sense.
 However, as with any shift towards fewer but more general products serving a wider client base, the needs of the larger client groups take priority over those of the smaller ones.
 Unfortunately for science, it is today a relative small application domain for software technology.

 In terms of my analysis of reviewability in section \ref{reviewability}, the software industry has a strong focus on proprietary wide-spectrum software, with a clear distinction between developers and users.
-Opacity for users is not seen as a problem, and sometimes even considered advantageous if it also creates a barrier to reverse-engineering of the software by competitors.
-Maturity is an expensive characteristic that only few customers (e.g.~banks, or medical equipment manufacturers) are willing to pay for.
-In contrast, novelty is an important selling argument in many profitable application domains, leading to attitudes such as ``move fast and break things'' (the long-time motto of Facebook founder Mark Zuckerberg), and thus favoring experimental software.
+Opacity for users is not seen as a problem, and may even be considered advantageous as a barrier to reverse-engineering of the software by competitors.
+Stability is an expensive characteristic that only relatively few customers (e.g.~banks or some branches of industry) are willing to pay for.
+In contrast, novelty is an important selling argument in many profitable application domains, leading to attitudes such as ``move fast and break things'' (the long-time motto of Facebook founder Mark Zuckerberg), and thus favoring evolving software.

 As a consequence of the enormous growth of non-scientific compared to scientific software, today's dominant software development tools and software engineering practices largely ignore situated and convivial software, the impact of dependencies, and the scientific method's requirement for transparency.
 However, it can be expected that the ongoing establishment of Research Software Engineers as a specialization at the interface between scientific research and software engineering will lead to development practices that are better aligned with the specific needs of science.
 It is such practices that I will propose in the following sections.